Imagine getting a steamy hot shower after a long and tiring day. Is there any better way to rejuvenate your mind and body?

 Well, certainly not!
 After work, a hot shower offers numerous benefits, from muscle relaxation to easing stress.
 However, a faulty thermostatic mixing valve can ruin your experience and leave you with serious injuries.

 As you can imagine, a malfunctioning thermostatic mixing valve fails to blend and regulate hot and cold water, which results in a sudden increase or decrease in water temperature.
-Every year, many Australians face severe scalding and shock injuries in their bathrooms.
+Many Australians face severe scalding and shock injuries every year in their bathrooms.

 So, if you don’t want to face such issues while taking a much-deserved hot shower, we highly suggest testing your thermostatic mixing valve regularly.
-In this article, we will tell you everything you need to know about thermostatic mixing valve testing.
+This article will tell you everything you need to know about thermostatic mixing valve testing.

 Now, without further ado, let’s begin!